 Our team of engineering geologists and geotechnical engineers have enhanced measures for reducing the impact of rock and debris fall.

-Active Measures reduce the impact of a landslide when it happens.
-Examples include:
+Steps we take to reduce the impact of a landslide when it happens include:

 - Trench: a hole dug at the slope’s bottom, which prevents falling rock and debris from landing on the road.